STAT545-UBC-hw-2019-20/stat545-hw-jacobgerlofs/Hw03/hw3.0_dplyr-ggplot-pt.2.md

 ![](hw3.0_dplyr-ggplot-pt.2_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

 Some details of this graph was rather finicky, among some common sites, I stumbled upon [Data Nova](https://www.datanovia.com/en/), which was a helpful resource for some formatting details.

+Also, something seems off about the log scale here - the values, in addition to the scale, seem to have been transformed.
+I don't understand why?
+I thought about removing this plot as it's not necessary for the homework assignment and something seems off, but I figure I may want to refer to this note or return to this problem later, and so left it in.
+(I hope I don't lose marks for that)

 ## 2.3 - Discussion: Max and Min GDP from each Continent